Navigating

 (Talbot, 1998).

-In terms of adaptive behavior, IA children face the task
+In terms of adaptive behavior, IA children face

-expressed confusion regarding the fact that neither in his new
+Ukrainian orphanage) expressed confusion regarding the fact that

-family nor in his new school did adults beat children who misbehaved.
+neither in his new family nor in his new school did adults beat

-For him to follow instructions from adults who do not hit children
+children who misbehaved.
+For him to follow instructions from adults

-was a great difference from what used to happen in an orphanage.
+who do not hit children was a great difference from what used

-Therefore, he kept testing the limits to see when he would get
+to happen in an orphanage.
+Therefore, he kept testing the limits

-hit.
-With peers in an orphanage, daily relationships were based
+to see when he would get hit.
+With peers in an orphanage, daily

-on the dominance and submissiveness/inferiority model (Dubrovina,
+relationships were based on the dominance and submissiveness/inferiority

-et al., 1991).
-To switch to an "equal opportunity" model
+model (Dubrovina, et al., 1991).
+To switch to an "equal opportunity"

-have very little contact with children from other age groups.
+and have very little contact with children from other age groups.

 Add to this the almost complete absence of male caregivers (again,